seiHaddada/seiHaddada.github.io/_posts/2015-04-25-Hello-World.markdown

 What !!! flirt with new style ?? …

 [Herminia Ibarra] [hermina] [describe] [describe] it like pretending that I am someone else, I know that I ‘am a bad communicator so I will overcome this by writing a blog.

-I whish this can help you or motivate.
+I whish that this blog can help you or motivate you to do what ever you want.